codeballet/cs50ai-crossword/README.md

 The AI uses a backtrack algorithm, together with a number of optimizations and heuristics in order to solve the task quicker, including:

 - Unary Node Consistency is enforced before the backtrack algorithm runs.
-- Binary arc-consistency is enforced with an AC-3 algorithm before the backtrack algorithm runs.
+- Binary Arc Consistency is enforced with an AC-3 algorithm before the backtrack algorithm runs.
 - Domain values for each variable (possible words) are ordered according to the least-constraining values heuristic.
 - Unassigned variables are evaluated according to: first, the minimum remaining value heuristic, and secondly, the degree heuristic.